 VERY IMPORTANT!
 There is no cell phone coverage once you leave Kelowna, until you approach Big White.
 Therefore, after you have completed your grocery shopping, but before you leave Kelowna, call our property manager, Sheila Tegart (250-808-7756), so she’ll know when to meet you at Crescendo.

+Well, that depends where you are coming in from.
 All outlets at Crescendo are the standard North America/Central America types (e.g., US, CAN): two flat parallel prongs and a grounding pin (see image below).
-We likely have a couple adapters that you could use, but adapters are not fail safe and I recommend against using them.
+In North America, too, our standard outlets are 110/120v (and not 220/240v).

 Crescendo has a vacuum cleaner available and accessible.
 We typically keep that in the Garage Hall entry closet.